StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 "Don't worry about it," said Mareak.
 "We're still a team.
 Right, Hannah?"

-"Right!", she replied.
+"Right!" she replied.
 "Thanks for the help there, sort of."

 Mareak wrinkled his brow at this comment.
 "You're welcome?
 What do you mean 'sort of'?"